mnz1988/naderbot/README.md

    - Go to [@BotFather](https://t.me/BotFather) on Telegram
    - Send the command `/newapp` or choose to edit an existing bot
    - Follow the prompts to set up your Mini App, using the Vercel URL as the Web App URL
-6. Once set up, you can access your Mini App through Telegram on mobile devices or in the Web version of Telegram.
+6. Once set up, you can access your Mini App through Telegram on mobile and computer devices or in the Web version of Telegram.

 ## Project Structure